 Capital structure has long been considered as one of the factors with a strong impact on dividend policy.
 According to Pal and Goyal (2007), the demand for external finance by the company usually comes into place because of the financial limitation from the internal sources of the firm.
-Rozeff (1982) also recognizes dividend policy as a determinant of external financing cost, financial constrains resulted from the financial leverage, and the agency cost of outside ownership.
-According to Rozeff (1982), a highly leveraged firm pays low dividend to their shareholder due to cash flow obligations to their financiers.
-Similar findings supporting an inverse relationship between leverage and dividend yield is reported by Ahmad et al. (2018).
-When a firm secures finance through leverage, it accumulates a fixed financial obligation, including payments of interest and the principal.
-This means that the firm needs to sustain enough cash to pay for those obligations, which will lower the amount of un-distributable profit.
-That is why a high level of financial leverage results in low dividends payments, Al-Malkawi (2007).
-The higher the internal flows are given the investment requirements; the lesser will be the demand for borrowing, and vice-versa.
-Thus, the higher the dividend, the higher the borrowing demand will be.
-Baker et al. (2002) also pointed out that firms with less external financing in their capital structure experience smaller dividend payout ratios, and that firms with higher levels of debt need higher liquidity to allow payoffs on potential implicit claims.
+Rozeff (1982) also recognizes dividend policy as a determinant of external financing cost, financial constrains resulted from the financial leverage and the agency cost of outside ownership.
+According to Rozeff (1982) a highly leveraged firm pays low dividend to their shareholder due to cash flow obligations to their financiers.
+When a firm secures finance through leverage, it accumulates a fixed financial obligation including payments of interest and the principal.
+This means that the firm needs to sustain enough cash to pay for those obligations which will lower the amount of un-distributable profit.
+And that is why a high level of financial leverage results in low dividend payments (Al-Malkawi, 2007).
+The higher the internal flows have given the investment requirements, the lesser will be the demand for borrowings and vice-versa.
+Thus, the higher the dividend the higher will be the borrowing demand.
+Baker et al. (2001) also pointed out that firms with less external financing in its capital structure experiences smaller dividend payout ratios and that firms with higher levels of debt need higher liquidity to allow payoffs on potential implicit claims.
 To avoid such costs, firms normally rely on equity as their alternative source of finance.
-Based on the preceding discussions, the following proposition can be put forward: